 Massage is one of the best ways to relax your growing body and release all the tension that built up from the day.
 We moms know this but we need a compelling way to convince our men to put forth the effort to massage us.

-Tell him that by giving you a massage, he is not only helping you sleep, but is contributing to the vitality of his child due to the fact that massage improves a pregnant woman’s circulation.
-This means more blood back to the heart and then more blood directly to the placenta.
+Tell him that by giving you a massage, he is not only helping you sleep, but is contributing to the vitality of his child by improving your circulation.

 Hand him the massage oil and don’t give him a chance to say no!

 -Make the ultimate mattress upgrade

 If there was ever the time to make sure you are sleeping on the RIGHT mattress, pregnancy is the time to do it!
 You will be spending 1/3 of your baby’s development on this mattress and the best thing you will ever do for yourself is invest in a mattress that lifts like a hospital bed does.

 This was honestly the MAIN reason I managed to sleep comfortably while pregnant.

 Being able to elevate your legs really helps take the edge off those throbbing feet.
 Do this for about 30 minutes before you fall asleep and you will have one less thing keeping you up at night.